-The following Tables II and III summarize certain operating and revenue information with respect to the System for the Fiscal Years from 2010 to 2014 and for the three-month periods ended August 31, 2013 and August 31, 2014.
+The following Tables II and III summarize certain operating and revenue information with respect to the System for Fiscal Years from 2010 to 2014, and for the first three months of Fiscal Year 2013-2014 and Fiscal Year 2014-2015.
 This information is derived from the Commission's regularly prepared books and records.
 The financial information presented in Table III is a combination of cash basis financial statements with certain accruals included.
 Such information is not presented in accordance with general accepted accounting principles and has not been audited.
-In the opinion of management of the Commission, the financial information for the three-month period ended August 31, 2013 and August 31, 2014, is presented on a basis consistent with the presentation of the audited information below.
+In the opinion of management of the Commission, the financial information for the three month period ended August 31 of Fiscal Year 2013-2014, and August 31 of Fiscal Year 2014-2015, is presented on a basis consistent with the presentation of the audited information below.
 Such interim information is not indicative of the results that may be expected for the entire current Fiscal Year.